h2oai/nitro/help/docs/guide/graphics.md

 ## Guide Y

-Set `mode='g guide-y'` to draw a sequence of y-axis guide lines.
+Set `mode='g-guide-y'` to draw a sequence of y-axis guide lines.

 Set `data=` to a sequence of normalized y-coordinates.